Director Bui Thac Chuyen monitors and directs the crew on set - Photo: Mi Ly

 But Chuyen did not forget.
 Last year, my friend, who introduced Chuyen to me back then, said:

-"Nam, on the 50th anniversary of the liberation of the South and the reunification of the country, let's (with some friends) help him do this project together."
+"Nam, on the 50th anniversary of the liberation of the South and the reunification of the country, let's (with a few friends) help him do this project together."
 I agreed immediately.

 Chuyen came to me and said: I want to let foreign audiences, especially Americans, know about the war from the Vietnamese perspective.
 Hollywood has made many movies about the Vietnam War, but mainly about them, the American veterans.